surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.3 =

+Added the custom Social Settings metabox to category and tag editing pages, renamed the 'postmeta' filters, and many new filters for developers.

 = 3.2 =

 Added a new "Add Schema WebSite JSON-LD" option on the SSO General settings page, under the Google / Schema tab.